adeira/universe/src/mrtnzlml-meta/docs/readme.md

 _I will not agree blindly._ I always questioned everything.
 Don't try to convince me about something blindly - it won't work unless I understand it and agree with it.
 Good way how to convince me is to explain the things reasonably and give me some time for my personal research.
 I am OK to do 180 turn when I see it's the right way.

 _Success motivates me._ I feel energized when I have the opportunity to do something awesome.
-I feel miserable when I do not have the opportunity and I am treated just like a monkey.
+I feel miserable when I do not have the opportunity and I am treated just like a monkey or being ignored.
 Don't waste my potential.

 _I have my moods._ I am fine one minute and then can suddenly turn into a completely different person.
 I think it's related to my introversion when things simply went too far too quickly.
 I am working on that.